PlayfulSol/btd6-wiki/README.md

 ## Features

-- *Tower and Hero Information*: Detailed information about all available towers and heroes in the game, including their stats, upgrades, and special abilities.
+- Tower and Hero Information: Detailed information about all available towers and heroes in the game, including their stats, upgrades, and special abilities.

-- *Maps and Strategies*: Strategies and tips for completing maps and various game modes.
+- Maps and Strategies: Strategies and tips for completing maps and various game modes.
 Includes suggested tower placements, upgrade paths, and walkthroughs.

-- *Bloons Encyclopedia*: A comprehensive guide to all the different types of Bloons, their characteristics, and vulnerabilities.
+- Bloons Encyclopedia: A comprehensive guide to all the different types of Bloons, their characteristics, and vulnerabilities.

-- *User-Friendly Interface*: An intuitive and easy-to-navigate interface for a seamless user experience.
+- User-Friendly Interface: An intuitive and easy-to-navigate interface for a seamless user experience.

 ## Issues